-We are authorized to issue an unlimited number of Common Shares, an unlimited number of common non-voting shares and an unlimited number of class "A" preferred shares, issuable in series, of which one series, being the Special Voting Shares have been authorized for issuance in an unlimited number.
-As at May 24, 2019 there were 192,254,575 Common Shares, no common non-voting shares and 39,308,176 Special Voting Shares issued and outstanding.
-The Common Shares are listed on the TSX Venture Exchange ("TSXV") under the symbol "PSHI" and on the OTCQX under the symbol "PSHIF".
-The Common Shares and Special Voting Shares are our only authorized class of voting shares.
+We are authorized to issue an unlimited number of Common Shares, an unlimited number of common non-voting shares and an unlimited number of class "A" preferred shares, issuable in series, of which one series, being the series 1 class A preferred shares (the "Special Voting Shares") have been authorized for issuance in an unlimited number.
+As at April 8, 2022 there were 659,637,831 Common Shares, no common non-voting shares and no Special Voting Shares issued and outstanding.
+The Common Shares are listed on the TSX Venture Exchange ("TSXV") under the symbol "PSH" and on the OTCQX under the symbol "PSHIF".
+The Common Shares and Special Voting Shares are our only authorized classes of voting shares.
 Each Common Share and Special Voting Share are entitled to one vote and shall, except as required by applicable law, vote together as a single class.

-Based on information supplied to them and based on public filings, to the knowledge of our directors and officers, as the date hereof, no person or company beneficially owns, or controls or directs, directly or indirectly, more than 10% of our voting shares (being the Common Shares and Special Voting Shares) other than as set forth below:
+Based on information supplied to them and based on public filings, to the knowledge of our directors and officers, as the date hereof, no person or company beneficially owns, or controls or directs, directly or indirectly, more than 10% of our voting shares (being the Common Shares) other than as set forth below:

-Name Class of Share Number of Shares Percentage of Class Percentage of Voting Shares M. Bruce Chernoff (1) Common Shares 60,955,786 31.7% 26.3% Vertex One Asset Management Inc. Common Shares 26,674,900 13.9% 11.5% FR XIII PetroShale Holdings L.P. ("First Reserve") (2) Common Shares 2,702,702 1.4% 18.1% Special Voting Shares 39,308,176 100%
+Name Class of Share Number of Shares Percentage of Shares M. Bruce Chernoff (1) Common Shares 135,202,821 20.50% FR XIII PetroShale Holdings L.P.
+Common Shares 234,978,500 35.62% ("First Reserve") . ,

-- (1) 47,147,203 Common Shares are held by Hawthorne Energy Ltd., a company of which Mr. Chernoff is a significant shareholder, 10,000,000 Common Shares are held by Kai Commercial Trust, a trust of which Mr. Chernoff is a majority unitholder and 3,808,583 Common Shares are held by Alpine Capital Corp., a company directed by Mr. Chernoff. - (2) On January 25, 2018, we completed a financing transaction whereby First Reserve acquired 75,000 Series A Preferred Shares (the "Subsidiary Preferred Shares") of our subsidiary, PetroShale (US) Inc. ("PetroShale US") and 39,308,176 Special Voting Shares for US\$75 million.
-Pursuant to the Investment Agreement (as defined below) First Reserve has been provided the right that so long as First Reserve owns not less than 60% of the number of Subsidiary Preferred Shares it acquired pursuant to the financing (including on exchange thereof) it shall be entitled to designate one nominee for election to the Board.
-See also "Interest of Informed Persons in Material Transactions".
+(1) 121,394,238 Common Shares are held by Hawthorne Energy Ltd., a company of which Mr. Chernoff is a significant shareholder, 10,000,000 Common Shares are held by Kai Commercial Trust, a trust of which Mr. Chernoff is a majority unitholder and 3,808,583 Common Shares are held by Alpine Capital Corp., a company directed by Mr. Chernoff.